Synthetixio/SIPs/SIPS/sip-CurveMinusDai.md

 <!--Please list all values configurable via SCCP under this implementation.-->

-The same variables used to configure the current staking contracts.
+The same variables used to configure the current staking and Curve contracts.

 ## Copyright